-Name of the product and/or CN code as referred Regulation (EEC) No 2658/87 for products within the of Regulation (EU) 2018/848 Organic In-conversion Quantity estimated in kilograms, litres or, where relevant, in number of units 3.
-Information on the land Name of the product Organic In-conversion Non-organic Surface in hectares 4.
-List of premises or units where the activity is perform ed by the operator or group of f operators Address or geolocation Address or geolocation ctivities as referred to in point 5 of art I 5.
-Information on the activity or activities carried or the activities are performed for their own pu another operator, while the subcontractor remains rpose of ra s a subcontractor carrying of out the activity or activities for □ Carı ryii rato own purpose a subcontractor for another remains responsible for the 6.
-Information on the activity or activities carried of Regulation (EU) 2018/848 out by t he subcontracted third party in accordance with Article 34(3) or or group of operators re ntracted third party is respo
+2. Quantity of products Name of the product and/or CN code as referred to in Regulation (EEC) No 2658/87 for products within the scope of Regulation (EU) 2018/848 ☐ Organic Quantity estimated in kilograms, litres or, where relevant, in number of units 3.
+Information on the land Name of the product □ Organic□ In-conversion□ Non-organic Surface in hectares 4.
+List of premises or units where the activity is performed by the operator or group of operators Address or geolocation Description of the activity or activities as referred to in point 5 of part I 5.
+Information on the activity or activities carried out by the operator or group of operators and whether the activity is, or the activities are performed for their own purpose or as a subcontractor carrying out the activity or activities for another operator, while the subcontractor remains responsible for the activity of activities performed Description of the activity or activities as referred to in point 5 of part I ☐ Carrying out activity/activities for own purpose ☐ Carrying out activity/activities as a subcontractor for another operator, while the subcontractor remains responsible for the activity or activities performed